mikke89/RmlUiDoc/pages/cpp_manual/interfaces/render.md

 ```

 `LoadTexture()` is called when RmlUi wants to load a texture from an external source (usually a file, but this is up to the application).
-* `source`: the source name specified in the RML (for an image tag) or RCSS (for a decorator image reference).
-* `source_path`: the path of the referencing document.
 * `texture_handle`: a reference to a `Rml::TextureHandle` type.
 This is a `uintptr_t`, and can be set to whatever you need to uniquely identify the loaded texture, except 0 which is reserved for an invalid texture.
 * `texture_dimensions`: should be set to the x- and y-dimensions of the loaded texture.
+* `source`: the source name specified in the RML (for an image tag) or RCSS (for a decorator image reference), joined with the path of the referencing document.

 If the `LoadTexture()` function succeeds in loading the texture, it should return `true`.
 Otherwise it should return `false`.

 `GenerateTexture()` is used by the font system to convert raw pixel data to a texture.
 The `texture_handle` parameter is a reference to a `Rml::TextureHandle` type to be set, as in `LoadTexture()`.
 The raw pixel data is given in source; this is an array of unsigned, 8-bit values in RGBA order.
-It is laid out in tightly-packed rows, so is exactly `(source_dimensions.x * source_dimensions.y * 4)` bytes in size.
-The source_dimensions variable is set to the dimensions of the raw texture data.
+It is laid out in tightly-packed rows, so exactly `(source_dimensions.x * source_dimensions.y * 4)` bytes in size.
+The `source_dimensions` variable is set to the dimensions of the raw texture data.

 `ReleaseTexture()` is called with a texture handle once it is no longer required by RmlUi.